Killing of Djamel Ben Ismail

+Background

+Djamel Ben Ismail (جمال بن اسماعيل) was a 38-year old Algerian artist and musician.
+Prior to his murder, Ben Ismail tweeted that he would head to Kabylia, 320 km from his home, to "give a hand to our friends" fighting the ongoing wildfires.

 Murder

-Prior to his murder, Ben Ismail tweeted that he would head to Kabylia, 320 km from his home, to "give a hand to our friends" fighting the ongoing wildfires.
-Upon his arrival in the town of Larbaâ Nath Irathen, local residents falsely accused him of being an arsonist because he was not from the area.
+Upon Ben Ismail's arrival in the town of Larbaâ Nath Irathen, local residents falsely accused him of being an arsonist because he was not from the area.
 Upon hearing this, he turned himself in at a local police station to explain that he was just a volunteer.
 A crowd gathered around the police station on the main square of the town, eventually dragging him out and attacking him.
 Aged 38, he was killed after being burned alive by the mob, with some taking selfies.
 Three women and a man stabbed him before he was burned, and a man stabbed his corpse after he died.

 Reactions

+President Abdelmadjid Tebboune strongly condemned the lynching, stating "anyone who tries to undermine national unity will pay dearly," warning of "viruses that want to sow division," blaming "terrorist organizations" such as the Movement for the Self-Determination of Kabylia (MAK).

+Mohcine Belabbas, president of the Rally for Culture and Democracy (RCD), condemned the lynching as a crime that "no reason, absolutely no one, can justify," calling it "abhorrent" and a "national trauma."
+The Socialist Forces Front (FFS) strongly condemned the murder, calling it "barbaric" and "criminal," and stating that it was an "isolated incident."

+The Workers' Party (PT) expressed deep concern, calling the murder "extremely serious."
+PT general secretary Louisa Hanoune considered the assassination of Djamel Ben Ismail to be "an unprecedented wake-up call," a "tragedy which, under equal conditions, could have and can happen in any region of the country."

+The head of the National Construction Movement, Abdelkader Bengrina, denounced the "lynching of unprecedented violence," calling the tragedy a "heinous crime" and condemning "barbaric acts committed by fanatics who are trying to discredit and tarnish the image of our brothers from Tizi Ouzou."
+The party leader warned citizens against "separatist rhetoric, which fuels and exacerbates racist and discriminatory conflicts, and whose sole purpose is to divide the people."

 The brutal murder shocked the country after graphic images of it were shared on social media.